ridwankustanto/shopvee/README.md

 ## Testing

-Since the client depends on their service and DB, so the test will run while running `docker-compose up --build -d unit_test` as a container.
+Since the client depends on their service and DB, hence the test will run while running `docker-compose up --build -d unit_test` as a container.
 It will die after the test finished.

 ## Example